amichard/nfl-rushing/README.md

 * Docker https://docs.docker.com/get-docker/
 * Port 3000 and 8000 to be free

+*Tested in MacOS and it should work on Linux.
+Windows might have some trouble running some shell command, but it should be able to run the application.*

 To setup the application, execute the command in your terminal: